Dacinae

 Habitat

 Dacinae occupy tropical and subtropical regions worldwide, with associated with diverse from lowland rainforests to agricultural landscapes and urban gardens.
 Many species are closely tied to their plants, occurring in orchards, vegetable fields, and areas with abundant fruiting vegetation.
-The demonstrates considerable habitat plasticity, with some species thriving in disturbed agricultural environments while others remain restricted to vegetation.
+The demonstrates considerable habitat plasticity, with some species thriving in disturbed agricultural environments while others remain restricted to native vegetation.

 Distribution